How Ballpoint Pens Are Made

 Conclusion

-By molding and forming all the right parts into the right shapes and mixing the ink with a tried and true formula, thousands of ballpoints are made everyday that enhance the quality of writing worldwide.
+By molding and forming the right parts into the right shapes, and mixing the ink with a tried and true formula, manufacturers produce thousands of ballpoints every day that enhance the quality of writing.

 What part of the manufacturing process did you find the most interesting?